shays10/jvmworkshop/README.md

 Solution [is here](/LikesCalculator/solution/Solution.md)

-### "Thread Super-UUID Generator" App
+### "SuperUUID Tokens Generator" App
-The Thread Super-UUID Generator is an app that can that all

-The app goes over the data and calculates the average likes for video per country.
+The SuperUUID Tokens Generator App generates a REALLY long String that will represent the context id for the scope of every request that will be made to the server.
+Obviously, each request should have its own unique ID.

+To test that it is working properly, Let's run the app and fire requests.

-1. In your terminal navigate to ??? a and run ???.
-Your app crashed.
+1. In your terminal navigate to `SuperUuidGenerator` and execute `/.compile.sh` and `./run.sh`.
+Your Server is now running
-2. Run it with a JVM flag to automatically take a heap dump on OOM.
-3. Investigate the heap dump.
-4. Run the app again, this time with -Xmx???
-5. Monitor it.
-Do you think there is a leak?
-(Solution is here ???)
+2. Run the `./create_load.sh` script.
+It will fire 100 requests while printing out their ID.
+3. What is wrong here?
+4. Let's also investigate via VisualVM.
+This time, take a heap time, open it and navigate to "OQL Console"
+5. Create a query to find out if there are long-lasting instances of the class that is holding our UUID (`com.wix.app5.model.SuperUuidWrapper`)
+6. Open the source code, understand the problem and mitigate it.

 ## Reading Materials